Camelot (film): Plot

 Guinevere and Lancelot meet in secret to discuss their future.
 Lancelot vows that he should leave and never come back, but finds it impossible to consider leaving Guenevere ("If Ever I Would Leave You").
 Arthur decides to rise above the scandal.
 Mordred, Arthur's illegitimate son, arrives at Camelot determined to bring down the fellowship of the Round Table by stirring up trouble.
 All this takes its toll on Arthur's disposition, and Guenevere tries to cheer him up ("What Do the Simple Folk Do?") despite her conflicted emotions.

 Mordred persuades Arthur to stay out hunting all night as a test, knowing that Lancelot will visit Guenevere in her bedchamber.
 Lancelot and Guenevere sing of their forbidden love and how wrong it has all gone ("I Loved You Once In Silence").
 Mordred and several knights catch the lovers together.
 Lancelot escapes, but Guenevere is arrested.
 Thanks to Arthur's new civil court and trial by jury, she is sentenced to die by burning at the stake.
 Bound by his own law, Arthur cannot spare her.
 Preparations are made for Guenevere's burning ("Guenevere"), but Lancelot rescues her at the last minute, much to Arthur's relief.

-On the battlefield, Arthur receives a surprise visit from Lancelot and Guenevere, at the edge of the woods, where she has taken residence at a convent.
+On the eve of his battle with Lancelot, Arthur receives a surprise visit from Lancelot and Guenevere, at the edge of the woods, where she has taken residence at a convent.
 The three share an emotional farewell.

 Prior to the battle, Arthur stumbles across a young boy named Tom, who espouses his commitment to Arthur's original ideal of "Not might 'makes' right, but might 'for' right."
-Arthur realizes that, although most of his plans have fallen through, the ideals of Camelot still live on in this simple boy.
-Arthur knights Tom and gives him his orders—run behind the lines and survive the battle, so that he can tell future generations about the legend of Camelot.
+Arthur realizes that, although most of his plans have fallen through, the ideals of Camelot live on in this simple boy.
+He knights Tom and gives him his orders: run behind the lines and survive the battle, so that he can tell future generations about the legend of Camelot.
 Watching Tom leave, Arthur regains his hope for the future ("Camelot (reprise)").